-Some countries have a stronger tradition of advertisers emphasizing one approach above another.
+Some countries have a stronger tradition of advertisers emphasising one approach above another.
 It isn’t clear if this is due to force of habit or if marketers have chosen approaches with proven effectiveness for that consumer group.

 Compared to more rational advertising in the US and Vietnam, which tends to appeal to consumer logic, Japanese and French adverts tend to be emotional and less concerned with informing the consumer.
 US ads have often been described as using a ‘lecture’ format, so seriously do they take the role of informing the consumer.
 This means US ads are more functional and informative than ads in places like Europe, which aim to inspire emotional connection from their audiences.

 It’s possible to find sources arguing for and against the value of emotive advertising.
 Marketing neuroscientist Roger Dooley argues that ads based on emotion are more effective , however Ad Age journal has argued the reverse.

 What seems to be true is that brands that manage to get consumers to associate their brand with superior emotional benefits compared to competitor brands can build a stronger relationship with consumers and enjoy greater market share and profitability.
 Delivering emotional benefits means brands can charge a premium over more functional rivals.
 An obvious example is Coke, a global brand selling what is essentially sugary water.
 The soft drink’s functional benefits of delivering refreshment and relieving thirst are never referenced by the brand, which focuses instead on delivering emotional benefit across all its markets.